Tanzida999/Tanzida999/README.md

 - 👋 Hi, I’m @Tanzida999
-- 👀 I’m interested Machine Learning
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently interested in Web development framework.
 - 📫 How to reach me: you can send a mail at this mail I'd: nowshinsara999@gmail.com